Kazinix/PivotTable/README.md

+## Description

+A [NuGet library](https://www.nuget.org/packages/Kazinix.PivotTable) that you can add in to your project and will extend your `IEnumerable` of objects.

 ## Usage

 It's like using any pivot table in spreadsheets.
-You can add rows, columns and values to compute.
+You can set properties as rows, columns and as values to be computed.

 ```csharp
 var expenses = new List<Expenses>()